Nobel Prize in economics awarded to Richard H. Thaler of University of Chicago

 Hart's research had found that that privatizing government functions such as schools, hospitals and prisons lead to a reduction in quality greater than the advantages of cost savings.
 Holmström's research focused on employment contracts, including between CEOs and shareholders.

-The 2013 award went to Robert Shiller, known for his work on bubbles in financial and real estate markets.
+The 2013 award winner Shiller, known for his work on bubbles in financial and real estate markets.
 His name is on a closely followed measure of U.S. home prices.

 And the 2008 prize went to Paul Krugman, a liberal columnist for The New York Times and a Princeton professor who won for his work on trade patterns and location of economic activity.